 The ground flax in this recipe can be subbed 1:1 for chia seeds, but please know it will affect the look of the cookies.
-I haven't tried this recipe with any other substitutes that I could recommend.
+This recipe will not work with any other substitutes.

-I truly hope you all love these chewy Vegan Orange Cardamom Sugar Cookies topped with a delicious tangy orange glaze!
-Stay on the lookout for next months sugar cookie flavor coming in July.
+I truly hope you all love these chewy Vegan Orange Cardamom Sugar Cookies topped with a delicious tangy orange glaze.
 Enjoy!

 Orange Cardamom Cookies

-- ¼ tsp salt (only need if unsalted butter)
+- ¼ teaspoon salt only need if unsalted butter

-- 1 tsp orange zest (optional, to top glaze/cookies)
+- 1 teaspoon orange zest optional, to top glaze/cookies

 - First add the butter, ½ cup sugar, orange zest, and cardamom to a bowl and cream together until light and fluffy, about 1 minute.
 Then, add in the orange juice and ground flax and gently mix together.